juhele/opengeodata/Simulated_radiation_monitoring_data/readme.md

 ### Simulated walk monitoring "Stromovka" ###

-The data do not contain any values above normal radiation background
+The data do not contain any values above normal radiation background - the range is 0.101 - 0.174 microGy/h

 ## Device compatibility (walking / carborne) ##